xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 Exported header files should avoid `#include`’ing configuration header files unless absolutely necessary, to avoid unnecessary rebuilding of both application code and other packages when there are minor configuration changes.
 A `#include` is needed only when a configuration option affects the exported interface, or when it affects some implementation details which is controlled by the header file such as whether or not a particular function gets inlined.

 There are a couple of ways in which the problem of unnecessary rebuilding could be addressed.
 The first would require more intelligent handling of header file dependency handling by the tools (especially the compiler) and the build system.
-This would require changes to various non-XCDL tools.
+This would require changes to various non-xCDL tools.
 An alternative approach would be to support finer-grained configuration header files, for example there could be a file `pkgconf/libc/inline.h` controlling which functions should be inlined.
 This could be achieved by some fairly simple extensions to the component framework, but it makes it more difficult to get the package header files and source code correct: a C preprocessor `#ifdef` directive does not distinguish between a symbol not being defined because the option is disabled, or the symbol not being defined because the appropriate configuration header file has not been `#include`’d.
 It is likely that a cross-referencing tool would have to be developed first to catch problems like this, before the component framework could support finer-grained configuration headers.

 ### Package documentation